Harvard Busines Review conducted a study on 7000 consumers to find out what makes people complete an intended purchase.

 This is a one-page checkout template called Closer built using Elementor with Aero.

-It looks pretty neat and the one aim of this checkout is to sell that one product.
+It looks pretty neat and the one aim of this checkout is to sell that one product without showing related products or a list of products.

 Template #2: The Razor Checkout Template